NeilEcosse/cancer_nhs_borders/README.md

 * A report to help the recipient gain better understanding of the incidence of cancer in the NHS Borders area

-* For the report to be 1-2 pages long
+* The report to be 1-2 pages long

 * To give a 5 minute presentation on the report